 Nigerian president leaves protest shootings out of speech

-LAGOS, Nigeria (AP) — Nigerian President Muhammadu Buhari spoke to the nation about the unrest that has gripped the country in recent days, but without making any mention of the shootings of peaceful protesters at Lekki toll plaza on Tuesday night that prompted international outrage.
+LAGOS, Nigeria (AP) — Nigerian President Muhammadu Buhari spoke to the nation about the unrest that has gripped the nation in recent days but without mentioning the shootings of peaceful protesters at Lekki toll plaza on Tuesday night that prompted international outrage.

 The military opened fire without warning on thousands of peaceful protesters singing the national anthem Tuesday night, killing at least 12 people, according to Amnesty International.

-The shootings have been widely condemned but Buhari did not speak of them at all during his Thursday address, instead urging protestors to stop their demonstrations.
+The shootings have been widely condemned but Buhari did not speak of them at all during his Thursday address, instead urging calm.

-“This government will not allow anybody or (any) groups to disrupt the peace of the nation,” he warned in his televised address, urging protesters to “resist the temptation of being used by some subversive elements to cause chaos with the aim of truncating our nascent democracy.”

-“For you to do otherwise will amount to undermining national security and law and order,” he said.
-“Under no circumstances would this be tolerated.”

-The #EndSARS campaign spread across the country and Buhari’s government announced that it would disband the SARS unit.
-The protest persisted with demonstrators calling for more widespread reforms of the police and an end to corruption.

-But on Tuesday night security forces fired without warning into crowds of thousands of protesters singing Nigeria’s national anthem, killing 12, Amnesty said, citing witnesses and camera images.
-Nigeria’s military has denied shooting at the protesters.
+But on Tuesday night security forces fired without warning into crowds of thousands of protesters singing Nigeria’s national anthem, killing 12, Amnesty said.
+The Nigeria military has denied shooting at the protesters.

 Violent unrest erupted Wednesday in Lagos as mobs vandalized and burned police stations, courthouses, TV stations and a hotel.
 Smoke billowed from several locations in the city as police battled angry crowds with tear gas and gunfire.

+LAGOS, Nigeria (AP) — Looting gangs stormed through parts of Nigeria’s largest city Thursday, spreading violence for a second day in Lagos in the wake of two weeks of peaceful protests against police brutality.

-Plumes of smoke rose from a prison where gunfire could be heard on Thursday, and a resident of the neighborhood where the Ikoyi Correctional Center is located, Tunde Oguntola, said he heard gunshots as soldiers and police officers put down what appeared to be an attempted jailbreak.
+Plumes of smoke rose from a prison where gunfire could be heard, and a resident of the neighborhood where the Ikoyi Correctional Center is located, Tunde Oguntola, said he heard gunshots as soldiers and police officers put down what appeared to be an attempted jailbreak.

 Police spokesman Olamuyiwa Adejobi told The Associated Press later Thursday that an incident inside the prison “has been put under control as our men have moved in there to assist prison security.”
 He did not describe the nature of the disturbance or say if anyone had been killed.